You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Does Lipitor's List of Side Effects Include Drowsiness?

-Lipitor, a medication commonly prescribed to lower cholesterol levels, has been a staple in the treatment of high cholesterol for decades.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's medication regimens for years.
 However, like any medication, it comes with a list of potential side effects.
-One common question patients and healthcare providers alike ask is whether drowsiness is included in Lipitor's list of side effects.
+One common question that many patients and healthcare providers have is whether drowsiness is included in Lipitor's list of side effects.

 What is Lipitor?